SushyDev/vapor-store/README.md

 - [ ] Clean out the snackbar notification service code
 - [ ] If installed game folder can't be found have a fallback where the user manually selects the folder
 - [ ] Make a notification when the download is completed
+- [ ] When adding your own game have a option to select the metadata

 ### Issues